Sydney Swans: Home ground and training base

 Since the 2016 AFL season, the Swans have played all their home games at the Sydney Cricket Ground, a 48,000 capacity venue located in inner-east suburb of Moore Park.
 The venue has been home to Swans home games since the club's relocation to Sydney in 1982.
 In the years 2002–2015, the Swans played between three and four home matches per season and most home finals matches at Stadium Australia (commercially known as ANZ Stadium), an 80,000 capacity stadium located in the west of the city.
 During the first five years at the ground average crowds were high, but issues with the surface as well as fan and player disengagement resulted in the club ending its association with the venue.

 The club also trains on the SCG during the season and had its indoor training facilities and offices located within the stadium.
 During the off-season, when the ground is configured for cricket, the Swans train on the adjacent Tramway Oval (previously known as Lakeside Oval) also located within the Moore Park precinct.
 The oval is located less than one hundred metres from the SCG and since undergoing a redevelopment in 2018/19, has the same dimensions as the Docklands Stadium in Melbourne.
 The Swans NEAFL/reserves team have played some home matches at the oval, which has grassed hills and standing areas for several hundred spectators.

 In October 2018 the club announced it would shift all offices and indoor training facilities to Moore Park's Royal Hall of Industries sometime in the early-to-mid 2020s, after announcing a $55 million deal with the New South Wales Government to redevelop the Hall.
 The club pulled out of the agreement in April 2020 due to the financial implications of the COVID-19 pandemic.
 In August 2021, the Swans announced it had re-negotiated a lease with the government to immediately commence the project.
 The facility provides indoor training facilities and administration for the Swans AFL, VFL and AFLW teams.
 The club began moving into the facility in December 2022.
+It was formally opened by the Prime Minister and New South Wales Premier in June 2023.
+The facility includes an indoor training field, gym, wet recovery area, medical amenities, a retail store, commercial kitchen, media studio, auditorium, learning centre, office space and a rooftop terrace, while the newly built adjoining building includes an international standard multi-purpose indoor sports court.